 The Corporation must also comply with various finance related contractual terms and commitments with respect to the issuance and administration of the Corporation's bonds and administration of the Corporation.
-During the fiscal year ended March 31, 2008, the Corporation sought and obtained conditional waivers from providers of standby bond purchase agreements related to \$376.6 million of Variable Rate Demand Bonds (VRDBs) insured by the Financial Guaranty Insurance Corporation (FGIC), which have been affected by a decline in the insurer financial strength rating of FGIC.
-The Corporation also began the process of preparing to refund its FGIC insured VRDBs to uninsured VRDBs to provide a permanent solution to the above referenced issue.
 The Corporation has complied with all other significant provisions of finance related contractual requirements to the best knowledge of Corporation management.

-Based on its assessment, management concludes the Corporation's system of internal controls was effective and adequately prevented risks to the Corporation's mission in all material respects as of March 31, 2008.
-Due to the controls that were in place throughout the fiscal year ended March 31, 2008, no circumstances arose that required the Board to take mitigating actions and the Corporation fulfilled its mission in all material respects as of March 31, 2008.
+Based on its assessment, management concludes the Corporation's system of internal controls was effective and adequately prevented risks to the Corporation's mission in all material respects as of March 31, 2009.
+Due to the controls that were in place throughout the fiscal year ended March 31, 2009, no circumstances arose that required the Board to take mitigating actions and the Corporation fulfilled its mission in all material respects as of March 31, 2009.